cubePreparing Your 3D Assets

 Basic options (geometry only):

-If your model needs optimization for better performance and visual quality, read these simple changes below or dive deeper into our optimization guide
+If your model needs optimization for better performance and visual quality, start with these techniques.
+For more detail, see our optimization guide.

-• Simplify your model by reducing polygons while preserving overall shape and detail
+• Simplify your model by reducing polygons while preserving the overall shape and detail

 • Focus reduction on less visible areas to maintain quality where it matters